cvxgrp/cvxpyrepair/README.md

 Navigate to the `examples` folder.

-To run the spacecraft landing example, run:
+To run the spacecraft landing example:
 ```
 python spacecraft_landing.py
 ```

-To run the arbitrage example, run:
+To run the arbitrage example:
 ```
 python arbitrage.py
 ```

-To run the boolean LP example, run:
+To run the boolean LP example:
 ```
 python boolean_lp.py
 ```